Yale-BIM/f21-assignments/README.md

 $ git pull upstream master
 ```

-If merge conflict happens, please always use latest
+If a merge conflict happens, please always use latest
 commit from upstream.
 Your work is safe as long you commit and push your code
 to GitLab regularly.

 Once you have resolved any merge conflicts and all commits from
 upstream are merged successfully to your own master branch, push it
-back to your own GitLab repository.
-Use the Git command:
+back to your own GitLab repository:
 ```bash
 $ git push origin master
 ```

 > Note: Please consult your T.A. if you have difficulty resolving merge conflict(s).

 ## Acknowledgements

-The set up instructions above were based on the
+The instructions above are based on the
 [Assignment repository](https://gitlab.com/DDP2-CSUI/assignment/blob/master/README.md)
  of the Foundation of Programming 2 (CSGE601021) Course at Universitas Indonesia.